Addiction Help

 2. High Risk Situations: Red Zone, Bars, Family, Friends, Clubs, Dates, holidays.

-Peronality Traits that lead to relapse1. compulsiveness.
+Peronality Traits that lead to relapse1.
+Compulsiveness.
 Perfectionism

 3. Passive Aggressive- resistive, procrastination, blaming.